Navigating Google's third-party cookie deprecation: What eCommerce marketers need to know

 Invest in first-party data

-Shift focus to strategies that collect and utilize first-party data.
+Shift focus to strategies that collect and use first-party data.
 RevLifter’s platform exemplifies how effective first-party cookie usage can be.

 Explore alternative technologies